 Appalachia Service Project (ASP) provides one of the most rewarding structured service opportunities in the nation — bringing thousands of volunteers from around the country to rural Central Appalachia to repair homes for low-income families.
 Their goal is to make homes “warmer, safer and drier” for needy families and for more than 40 years, they’ve done exactly that for thousands of families.
 Rehoboth Missions is proud to partner with ASP staff each year by participating in their Youth Program during the summer.
 The youth of Rehoboth UMC travel to Appalachia to make homes warmer, safer, and drier but return home stronger, wiser, and closer to God.

-We are pleased to announce our theme for the upcoming program year – LOVE IN ACTION.
-The verse that will carry that theme is 1 John 3:18 –
+We are pleased to announce our theme for the upcoming program year – “CALLED TO ACTION“.

 What You’ll Do at ASP